omergilani/omergilani.github.io/_portfolio/mi_sp.md

 ## Pattern Recognition based Mayo-electric Control
 <img align="right" src="/images/premg.png" width="40%">
-Advances in mayo-electric interfaces have increased the use of wearable prosthetics including robotic arms.
+Advances in mayo-electric interfaces have increased the use of wearable prosthetics, including robotic arms.
 Although promising results have been achieved with pattern recognition-based control schemes, control robustness requires improvement to increase user acceptance of prosthetic hands.
-The aim of this work is to quantify the performance of various pattern recognition based techniques (LDA, SVM, NN, DL) on efficacy of long-term robust prosthetic control.
+Our research focus aims to quantify the performance of various pattern recognition based techniques (LDA, SVM, NN, DL) on the efficacy of long-term robust prosthetic control.

 ### Publications
 - M. Zia et. al., Stacked sparse autoencoders for EMG-based classification of hand motions: A comparative multi day analyses between surface and intramuscular EMG, Applied Sciences, vol. 8, no. (7), 2018